-In accordance with the Scheme's Investment Guidelines, it may not enter into transaction denominated in currencies other than the Australian dollar.
+In accordance with the Scheme's Investment Guidelines, the Scheme may not enter into transactions denominated in currencies other than Australian dollars.
 The Scheme therefore does not have any exposure to currency risk on financial instruments, receivables and liabilities.
 The functional currency of the Scheme is Australian dollars.